DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ###J

 #####JavaScript
 JavaScript is a scripting language originally developed by Netscape, mainly for use as executable code within web pages.
 JavaScript is very popular for common tasks such as validating data entry forms within a web page before they are submitted to the server.
-JavaScript can also alter the way a page looks by dynamically changing **CSS** format settings within the web page.
+JavaScript can also alter the way a page looks by dynamically changing CSS format settings within the web page.
 JavaScript is not the same as Java, which is a high-level programming language.

 #####JPEG or JPG (Joint Photographic Experts Group)
 A file format used for storing images.
 The JPEG format uses a palette of millions of colors and is primarily intended for photographs and full-color artworks.
 Unlike the GIF format, the JPEG format is a 'lossy' format, meaning that data is compressed according to a mathematical model involving a trade-off between file size and image quality.
-For full-color images, the JPEG format in practice yields better results, yet with smaller file sizes, than the **GIF** format.
+For full-color images, the JPEG format in practice yields better results, yet with smaller file sizes, than the GIF format.

 ###K

 #####KF8
-KF8 is the latest **ebook** format used by **Amazon** for its **Kindle** hardware.
+KF8 is the latest ebook format used by Amazon for its Kindle hardware.
 See also **AZW** and **MOBI**.

 #####Kindle
-**Amazon**'s Kindle is a range of handheld **e-reader** devices and companion software applications for reading **ebooks**, particularly in **Amazon**'s proprietary **AZW**, **KF8** and **MOBI** ebook formats.
+Amazon's Kindle is a range of handheld e-reader devices and companion software applications for reading ebooks, particularly in Amazon's proprietary AZW, KF8 and MOBI ebook formats.
 The more recent Kindle Fire is not so much an e-reader as a full-fledged, small-sized tablet.

 #####Kobo
-Kobo is a compamy that produces a range of handheld **e-reader** devices and software.
-It also has its own storefront where users can purchase **ebooks** (mainly in the **EPUB** format).
+Kobo is a company that produces a range of handheld e-reader devices and software.
+It also has its own storefront where users can purchase ebooks (mainly in the EPUB format).

 ###L